jjkay03/NationsEvent/README.md

 <br>

 ## COMMANDS
-- `/joinvc <player>` : Propt the player to join VC on Discord to be interviewed.
+- `/joinvc <player>` : Prompt the player to join VC on Discord to be interviewed.
 - `/joinstage` : Prompt all players to join the stage channel on Discord.
 - `/announcesession <number>` : Announce the start of the session and its number to everyone.
 - `/sessiontime` : Shows for how long the session has been going.